cobaltians/Cobalt/README.md

 ============

-We used PhoneGap / Cordova for a whyle.
+We used PhoneGap / Cordova for a while.

 We were frustrated by it.